-Team GPS-Elite is designed to introduce girls to science and math in a non-threatening environment, laughing and learning all the way.
+GPS engages elementary and middle school girls, ages 8 – 14, in innovative STEM and STEAM enrichment activities.
+GPS is designed to introduce girls to chemistry and math in a non-threatening environment, laughing and learning all the way.

-Team GPS-Elite meets on the third Saturday of each with goals to transform “chit-chat” into creativity; bullying into friendships; insecurity into confidence, and drama into discovery.
-Each month brings a different level of innovation.
-Girls work individually or as a team in Robotics, Gaming, Coding, 3D Printing, Engineering, Digital Photography, Website Design, 3D Printing, and all the IT they can get!
-Team GPS-Elite guides girls to big winners of local, state, national, and international STEM Competitions.
+Our goals to transform “chit-chat” into creativity; bullying into friendships; insecurity into confidence, and drama into discovery.
+Each activity brings a different level of innovation.
+Girls work individually or as a team in cosmetic chemistry, research, technology, art and applied mathematics.

-- Over the past 30 years in the United States and Canada, women have vastly increased their proportion of bachelor’s, master’s, and doctoral degrees in STEM, however, girls continue to lag behind boys in course enrollment and advance placement exam participation, and in specific STEM subjects
+- Over the past 30 years in the US and Canada, women have vastly increased their proportion of bachelor’s, master’s, and doctoral degrees in STEM, however, girls continue to lag behind boys in course enrollment and advance placement exam participation, and in specific STEM subjects.

 - Gains in education have not translated into equality in the workplace.
 Women still represent approximately one in five faculty members employed in all the STEM fields combined.